-The autofocus system of a camera is currently one of the most important and valued functions.
+The autofocus system of a camera is currently one of the most critical and valued functions.

 What is focusing on a camera?

-In the entry on depth of field we saw that in photography an element of the scene is considered to be in focus when the points of the image that correspond to that element are very small (they form a circle of confusion so small that the human eye sees it as a point)
+In the entry on the depth of field, we saw that in photography, an element of the scene is considered to be in focus when the points of the image that correspond to that element are minimal (they form a circle of confusion so small that the human eye sees it as a point).

-In practice, when we see an image, the elements in focus appear with a lot of contrast, its edges and lines are very well appreciated, the separations between its parts are sharp and differentiated.
+In practice, when we see an image, the elements in focus appear with much contrast, its edges and lines are very well appreciated, the separations between its parts are sharp and differentiated.

 Items that are not in focus appear blurrier, to the point that they may become unrecognizable.

 The focusing process involves moving the lens relative to the sensor plane:

 - In the case of a simple lens, when we move the lens away from the sensor, we focus on closer objects.